uniquekaranjit/MSCS533_LocationTracker/README.md

     ```bash
     dotnet run -f net8.0-ios
     ```
-    **Note: The project has been setup for iOS 18.3, so please make sure the emulator has iOS18.3 and iPhone 16 Pro.
+    **Note: The project has been setup for iOS 18.3, so please make sure the emulator has iOS18.3 and iPhone 16 Pro, and has been tested on that.

     For Android:
     ```bash